Exact eigenstates of multicomponent Hubbard models: SU($N$) magnetic $\eta$ pairing, weak ergodicity breaking, and partial integrability: SU( ) magnetic fragmented fermionic condensates

-While Yang's $\eta$-pairing state (i.e., $N=2$) saturates a bound on the momentum distribution of doublons \cite{Yang62, Nakagawa21}, the generalized $\eta$-pairing states with $N\geq 3$ components do not saturate an analogous bound.
+While Yang's $\eta$-pairing state (i.e., $N=2$) saturates a bound on the momentum distribution of doublons \cite{Yang62, Nakagawa21}, the generalized $\eta$-pairing states with $N\geq 3$ components do not saturate a similar bound.
 See Appendix \ref{sec_ODLRO_bound} for details.